 In the wake of shattered homes and bodies, Liberty and Bella struggle to pick up the pieces the battle has left behind.
 Will Liberty be defined by the tragedy in her life, or will she find a way to triumph over it?

-My review: A remarkable Civil War story, not only in the details of battle and of medicine and shortages, but of the spiritual and emotional struggles of war within our own country.
+My thoughts: A remarkable Civil War story, not only in the details of battle and of medicine and shortages, but of the spiritual and emotional struggles of war within our own country.
 I have slave-owners in my background, and an ancestor who fought with the Confederates (although he later deserted and ended up with the Union), while his own brother fought on the Union side, so I found this story especially interesting.
 I also appreciated “The History behind the Story” at the end, a link to find primary source materials, and the “Selected Bibliography.”

 Yankee in Atlanta

-Author’s note: In Yankee in Atlanta, soldier Caitlin McKae wakes up in Atlanta after being wounded in battle.
+Book Description: In Yankee in Atlanta, soldier Caitlin McKae wakes up in Atlanta after being wounded in battle.
 The Georgian doctor who treated her believed Caitlin’s only secret was that she had been fighting for the Confederacy disguised as a man.
 To avoid arrest or worse, Caitlin hides her true identity and makes a new life for herself in Atlanta.
 When Sherman’s troops edge closer to Atlanta, Caitlin tries to escape north, but is arrested on charges of being a spy.
 Will honor dictate that Caitlin follow the rules, or love demand that she break them?

-My review: Two stories intermingle–the North and the South, with secrets on both sides.
+My thoughts: Two stories intermingle–the North and the South, with secrets on both sides.
 And secrets from earlier books in the series.
 Complex and rewarding, the story and the characters and the very real history are fascinating.
 Learning some history of Cedar Falls, Iowa, was a surprise.
 I went to college and was married there.
 I always relish “The History behind the Story,” which this book includes, including Cedar Falls’ connection to the orphan train adoptions.
 The author also supplied a Selected Bibliography and a Discussion Guide.

 Spy of Richmond

-Author’s note: In Spy of Richmond, Union loyalist Sophie Kent attempts to end the war from within the Confederate capital, but she can’t do it alone.
+Book Description: In Spy of Richmond, Union loyalist Sophie Kent attempts to end the war from within the Confederate capital, but she can’t do it alone.
 As Sophie’s spy network grows, she walks a tightrope of deception, using her father’s position as newspaper editor and a suitor’s position in the ordnance bureau.
 When her espionage endangers the people she loves, she’s forced to make a life-and-death gamble.

-My review: My favorite of the Heroines Behind the Lines series, this story weaves Civil War history around Richmond tighter and tighter, involving both white and black citizens and soldiers, real spies, love interests, and even a a treacherous sister.
+My thoughts: My favorite of the Heroines Behind the Lines series, this story weaves Civil War history around Richmond tighter and tighter, involving both white and black citizens and soldiers, real spies, love interests, and even a a treacherous sister.
 The author says that this book “is peppered with historical events and figures.”
 Yes, and delightfully and suspensefully so.
 Also included are The History behind the Story, Selected Bibliography, a Discussion Guide, and a website with photos and other resources.